-In case you still wonder about how to properly dispose of your business assets, you are well advised to consult with professional experts for further information.
+In case you still wonder about how to properly dispose of your business assets, you could take advices with professional experts for further information.

-It should be noted that your Hong Kong business must still satisfy all compliance requirements under the Companies Ordinance until your company is completely deregistered.
+Your Hong Kong business must still satisfy all compliance requirements under the Companies Ordinance until the deregistration of your company is official.
 To simply put, after making the application for deregistration, you still have to maintain your liabilities of:

 - Filing Annual Returns;

 - Notifying the Companies Registry the situation of your address of registered office if any change occurs.
-In this case, a Form NR1 should be delivered to report the changes.
+In this case, you should deliver a Form NR1 to report the changes.

 - Giving notices of change(s) of company secretary and director(s) as well as their particulars for registration.
 In this case, a Form ND2B should delivered to report the changes.